vladimirvivien/litert-go/README.md

   pass costs ~K× a decode step, so the speedup needs GPU.
 - The 2.1.5 runtime exposes no log-severity control; C-side INFO lines reach stderr.
-- Image and audio preprocessing are pure Go (gamma-space resize; hand-rolled FFT mel spectrogram); validated qualitatively. `DecodeWAV` handles 16 kHz mono PCM16/float32.
+- Image and audio preprocessing are pure Go (gamma-space resize; FFT mel spectrogram); outputs are not bit-matched against a reference implementation. `DecodeWAV` handles 16 kHz mono PCM16/float32.

 ## Build & test